 This is one thing that many people forget to prepare for when it comes to sex and that’s pain.
-Sex can be painful for various reasons including: a vagina being too tight, too much stress, not enough lubrication or perhaps a penis that is too big for a woman with a smaller vagina.
+Sex can be painful for various reasons including a vagina being too tight, too much stress, not enough lubrication or perhaps a penis that is too big for a woman with a smaller vagina.
 This is one reason why in many movies women are found screaming during their first time having sex.
-Sure, eventually sex will make you scream in pleasure but those initial sex encounters those screams are centered more around pain than they are pleasure.
+Sure, eventually sex will make you scream in pleasure but that initial sex encounters those screams are centered more on pain than they are a pleasure.

 - Foreplay (Very Important)

 We know that you are eager to have sex right away and to be able to have the same great sex that you see many people on television having; however, foreplay is everything.
 Foreplay means a little bit of everything for everybody.
 In fact, the more aroused you are the more pleasurable your sexual encounter is guaranteed to be.

 - Don’t Focus On Your Technique, Focus On Pleasing Your Partner (Life Changer Tip)

 During your first time having sex, many people waste a large amount of time focusing more on their technique and making sure they are doing everything right.
 Instead of trying to perfect your technique consider instead of making sure you are doing everything right to please and appease your sexual partner.